 West Coast Road Trip – Part 1

-Growing up in Montreal, I always had a passion for travelling.
-I use to threaten my parents that I would take off and go to Europe or Asia with a backpack and no life savings.
+As a kid, I always had a passion for travel.
+I was ready to take on the world and use to threaten my parents that I would take off and go to Europe with a backpack and no life savings.

-While I was in Canada I took the USA for granted.
-Maybe it was the vicinity, but for some strange reason I was always more attracted to other continents.
-It took me moving aways to Italy to realise that the United States are a beautiful gem on wildlife, nature and breathtaking sceneries.
+Living in Canada, I took the USA for granted.
+Maybe it was the vicinity, but for some reason I was always more attracted to other continents.
+It took me moving to Italy to realise that the United States are a beautiful gem of wildlife and breathtaking sceneries.

-This summer, I hoped on a plane from Milan to San Francisco, rented a car and embarked on a coveted and terribly cliché gold old American road trip.
+This summer, I hoped on a plane from Milan to San Francisco, rented a car and embarked on a coveted and terribly cliché American road trip.

-Driving around with loud music blaring, switching hotels and towns almost every night I had an incredible experience.
+Driving around with music blaring, switching hotels and towns almost every night, I had an incredible experience!